If you fly often – or even occasionally – with Delta Air Lines, the Delta SkyMiles® Gold American Express Card is worth a serious look.

 Just looking to up your SkyMiles balance to book some nearly free travel or hop on the next great Delta SkyMiles flash sale?
 Look no further.

 Chasing Delta Medallion Status?
-The Delta Gold Card won’t do you much good.
-Both the Platinum and Reserve versions of the cards offer waivers for Medallion Qualification Dollars (MQDs) for spending $25,000 on the card in a calendar year.
-They also offer Medallion Qualifying Miles (MQMs) boosts for spending on your card, another critical building block of Delta status.
+The Delta Gold Card won't do you much good.
+Both the Delta SkyMiles® Platinum American Express Card and the Delta SkyMiles® Reserve American Express Card offer waivers for Medallion Qualification Dollars (MQDs) for spending $25,000 on the card in a calendar year.
+They also offer Medallion Qualifying Miles (MQMs) boosts for spending on your card, another critical building block of Delta's Medallion status.
 The boosts will be achieved after spending $25,000 with the Platinum Card, and $30,000 on the Reserve card in a calendar year.

 The Gold doesn't offer either.
 After eliminating the ability to purchase a day pass, it no longer offers an option to get you into the Delta Sky Club, either.